Applications open 1 August to 31 October 2022, 5:00pm AEDT.

 The successful recipient receives AUD$1000 and a certificate, presented at the Convocation Ceremony.

-Three or more judges review all applications in consultation with the AFRM Education Committee at their Committee meeting.
+Three or more judges review all applications in consultation with the AFRM Education Committee.

 All research projects will be assessed based on their content and originality.